 For the full list of eligibility criteria see the NEH’s eligibility form.

 Please note that individual applicants are allowed to apply to no more than TWO projects (seminars, institutes, and/or Landmarks workshops); however, you may participate in only ONE per summer.

 Once you have accepted an offer to attend any NEH Summer Program (NEH Landmarks Workshop, NEH Summer Seminar, or NEH Summer Institute), you may not withdraw in order to accept an offer from another program.

 A selection committee will read and evaluate all properly completed applications.
 Special consideration is given to the likelihood that an applicant will benefit professionally and personally from the workshop experience.

-The application deadline for participants is midnight eastern time on March 1, 2016.
+The application deadline for participants is midnight eastern time on March 1, 2018.
 Applications received after this date will not be considered.
-The workshop will run from July 10-15 and July 17-22, 2016.
-Successful applicants will be notified via email of their selection on March 31, 2016, and they will have until April 7, 2016 to accept or decline the offer.
+Successful applicants will be notified via email of their selection on March 31st, and they will have until April 7th to accept or decline the offer.
 Applicants who will not have access to email during the notification period should provide a phone number where they can be reached.
 No information concerning the status of an application will be available prior to the official notification period.